infoxiao/crime/README.md

-# crime
+# Crime Tracking

-Crime rates analysis.
+Crime rates analysis for NYC and Seattle, in particular during COVID.